jamlib/audioc/README.md

 (constant 320kbps) bitrate.

 To skip converting FLAC audio, include ` - FLAC` at the end of the album folder name.

-### Fast (--fast)

-Skips album folder if starts with year without touching any of the individual audio files.

 ### Fix (--fix)